Internal Linking for SEO: A Practical Guide with Best Practices

 Now that we know which role internal linking plays for users, let’s identify the main reasons why internal links are important for search engines like Google:

 • They help search engines find all pages of a website and understand its structure: Internal links assist search engine crawlers in discovering and indexing various pages on your website.
-By providing pathways, they enable search engines to understand the hierarchy and context of your content, even if its organized into paginated sections.
+By providing pathways, they enable search engines to understand the hierarchy and context of your content, even if it’s organized into paginated sections.
 This boosts your website’s visibility in SERPs.

-• They pass authority/link juice: When one page within your website links to another, it passes a portion of its authority or ranking power to the linked page.
+• They pass authority/link juice: When one page on your website links to another, it passes a portion of its authority or ranking power to the linked page.
 This helps search engines assess the importance and relevance of different pages on your site.

-In the past, when some link was absolutely necessary to use, but webmasters didn’t want it to get the link juice, they would use the nofollow attribute.
+In the past, when a link was absolutely necessary to use, but webmasters didn’t want it to get link juice, they would use the nofollow attribute.
 Google wouldn’t take that link into account and all the other links placed on the same page would get more authority passed to them.

 Link juice distribution when nofollow tag is used